Should I take a Sleep Test?

 Where can I get a Sleep Test from?

-Sleep Studies can be performed by the NHS in a sleep laboratory/ward which requires you to stay overnight at hospital with sensors hooked up to various parts of your body.
+Sleep Tests can be performed by the NHS in a sleep laboratory/ward which requires you to stay overnight at hospital with sensors hooked up to various parts of your body.
 They will then be able to inform you of your diagnosis.
 However, if you would prefer to take a test in the comfort of your home as you feel this might represent your true sleeping pattern, you are able to purchase a confidential home sleep study test using simple non-invasive equipment which will give you results within less than 2 weeks.
-The Sleep Study at home tests by Intus Healthcare work by monitoring your heart rate and blood oxygen levels during sleep.
-For a more detailed analysis, you may want to take a Multi-Channel Respiratory Sleep Study that not only records your heart rate and blood oxygen levels during the night, but also your body position, chest resistance, respiratory flow and other data channels to form a more in-depth image of your sleep behaviour.
+The Simple Oximetry Sleep Test provided by Intus Healthcare monitors your heart rate and blood oxygen levels during sleep through a simple thimble-like sensor on one finger.
+For clear cases of Sleep Apnoea, this is usually sufficient to confirm the condition.
+However for less obvious cases (explained in more detail below), it is recommended to take a Detailed Sleep Test that not only records your heart rate and blood oxygen levels during the night, but also your body position, chest resistance, sleep phases and Peripheral Arterial Tone (PAT) to form a more in-depth image of your sleep behaviour, minimising the risk of a false negative (where you have the condition, but the data does not provide sufficient evidence).
 For the at home tests, there is no need for a referral.
 You can choose a time that is convenient to you, and in the comfort of your own home.
 Once you return your sleep study, a written report will be generated by a Sleep Study Specialist and the results will be returned to you normally within 7-14 days.

 You may or may not already be aware that we offer two types of at home sleep tests.
-We offer the Finger Pulse Oximetry Sleep Study and the Multi-Channel Respiratory Sleep Study.
+We offer the Simple Oximetry Sleep Test and the Detailed Sleep Test.

-So what does a Finger Pulse Oximetry Sleep Study involve?
+So what does a Simple Oximetry Sleep Test involve?

-The Finger Pulse Oximetry sleep study works by monitoring your heart rate and blood oxygen levels throughout the night.
+The Simple Oximetry Test works by monitoring your heart rate and blood oxygen levels throughout the night.
 You will also need to fill in a detailed medical questionnaire.
 In many cases, the Finger Pulse Oximetry sleep study will be enough to identify Obstructive Sleep Apnea.
+However, given the relatively high false negative rate, it should only be chosen if Sleep Apnoea is highly probably - in other words, the person is overweight (BMI above 25), suffers from excessive daytime sleeping, and snores heavily.
+Unless all three apply, the Detailed Sleep Test would be the better option.

-So then when is a Multi-Channel Respiratory Study required?
+So then when is a Detailed Sleep Test required?